-Each week, our writers rank the top college football teams in the Power 5 conferences and the Group of 5.
+Each week, our writers rank the top college football teams in each Power 5 conference and the Group of 5.

-Check out each league below to see where things stand heading into conference championship week.
+Check out each conference below to see where things stand heading into Week 15.

 1. Notre Dame